tridashafox/findchangedfiles/README.md

 ## License

-> Licensed under: As specified in git repo
+> Licensed under: As specified in git repo - CC0-1.0 license
 > This software is provided 'as-is', without any express or implied warranty.
 In no event will the author be held liable for any damages arising from the use of this software.